-Social Impact Core
+Social Impact Curriculum

-The Social Impact Core begins freshman year with our Business and its Publics course.
+The Social Impact curriculum begins freshman year with our Business and its Publics course.
 This course combines a lecture series with small group discussion sections to introduce you to the many interconnections between business, society, markets, politics, art, culture, and life.

-In the junior year, you will take Law, Business, & Society, a course that studies the role of law in shaping and governing the conduct of business and the role of commerce in our society.
+Juniors take Law, Business, & Society, a course that studies the role of law in shaping and governing the conduct of business and the role of commerce in our society.

 Senior year, students complete the social impact sequence with a course focusing on issues of professional responsibility.